-Dire Wolf is a software "soundcard" modem/TNC and APRS encoder/decoder.
-It can be used stand-alone to observe APRS traffic, as a digital repeater ("digipeater"), APRStt gateway, or Internet Gateway (IGate).
+- APRS GPS Tracker

+- Digipeater

+- Internet Gateway (IGate)

+- APRStt gateway

 It can also be used as a virtual TNC for other applications such as APRSIS32, UI-View32, Xastir, APRS-TW,YAAC, UISS, Linux AX25, SARTrack, RMS Express, and many others.
-Both KISS and AGWPE network protocols are supported for use by applications.
+Both KISS and AGW network protocols are supported for use by applications.